-3. Methodology
+Methodology

 When cross-category promotional information is considered, the dimensionality of the promotional explanatory variables grows very rapidly.
-A typical retailer usually has tens thousands items stocked at any given time which are usually classified into hundreds of product categories.
-Obviously it is unreasonable and infeasible to assume a product is affected by all the products in the all categories in the store.
-Our method includes four steps which are illustrated in Figure 1.
+A typical retailer usually has tens thousands of items stocked at any given time which are usually classified into hundreds of product categories.
+Obviously it is unreasonable and infeasible to assume a product is affected by all the products in all the categories in the store.
+The method proposed includes four steps which are illustrated in Figure 1.
 At step 1, we identify the promotional interactive relationships at category level by statistical tests.
 We propose to use a LASSO Granger causality test for such a purpose.
 At step 2, we prepare the explanatory variable set for every SKU based on the interactive categories we identified in the first step.
-Then we consider three approaches dealing with this high dimensional information: (i) extract only the five top sales products and use them as the representatives of the category, (ii) preprocess the information to lower the dimensionality by extract diffusion factors, and (iii) input all the raw SKU level promotional information directly into the subsequent LASSO regression.
-At the step 3, to deal with high dimensionality in variable space, we propose a three-stage LASSO strategy to select important predictors and estimate the model parameters.
+Then we consider three approaches dealing with this high dimensional information: (i) extract only the five top sales products and use them as the representatives of the category, (ii) preprocess the information to lower the dimensionality by extracting diffusion factors, and (iii) input all the raw SKU level promotional information directly into the subsequent LASSO regression.
+At step 3, to deal with high dimensionality in variable space, we propose a three-stage LASSO strategy to select important predictors and estimate the model parameters.
 At step 4, we generate forecasts for every SKU with the estimated models.

 [Figure 1]

-3.1 Identify the promotional interactions at category level
+3.1 Identifying the promotional interactions at category level

 To identify which categories are promotional interactive with each other, a simple way is to resort to expertise by conducting a survey on retailing experts.
-But the approach is subjective and inaccurate.
+But the approach is subjective and subject to the usual biases arising in judgmental decision making.
 Here we propose to use a LASSO Granger causality test directly to identity category level promotional interactions from product sales data.

-Granger Causality test is one of the earliest methods developed to quantify the causal effect from time series observations.
-It has gained success across many domains due to its simplicity, robustness, and extendibility (Hiemstra and Jones 1994, Brovelli et al. 2004, Marinazzo et al., 2008 ).
+Granger Causality testing is one of the earliest methods developed to quantify the causal effect from time series observations.
+It has gained success across many domains due to its simplicity, robustness, and extendibility (for example, Hiemstra and Jones 1994, Marinazzo et al., 2008 ).
 Ashley, Granger and Schmalensee (1980) gave the definition of causation as follows: Let Ωt, represent all the information available in the universe at time t.
 Suppose that at time t optimum forecasts are made of Yt+1 using all of the information in Ωt, and also using all of this information apart from the past and present values Xt-j, j>=0, of the series X. If the first forecast, using all the information, is superior to the second, than the series X has some special information about Y, not available elsewhere, and X is said to cause Y.

 The main challenge in discovering causal relationship among product categories is the high dimensional time series need to be analyzed in this project.
 As the number of time series grows, the statistical significant tests become inefficient, leading to higher chance of spurious correlations.
 The LASSO Granger method we considered is one effective way to address such issue.